 Buddhism, considered to be one of the fastest growing religions, remains most popular within Asia, however, both branches are now found throughout the world.

 Vajrayana is recognized as a third branch and is practiced mainly in Tibet and Mongolia.

 However, others classify it as a part of Mahayana.

-To many people of these lands, Buddhism goes beyond religion and is more of
+For many people of these lands, Buddhism goes beyond religion.